March 8

 You cannot say exactly what will open your mind and when it will happen.
 The real knowledge or wisdom will not dawn slowly.
 Once you get it, you have it.
 If you don’t get it, you don’t have it.
 The realization doesn’t come little by little.
 Realization is instantaneous.
 When will it happen?
 Nobody can tell you.
 Even a small, trifling thing could do it.

-I will tell you a story about a saint named Patinatar.
-His father was a very rich man who had made a lot of money from shipping and other businesses.
-The father had seen many saints and sages and had studied a lot, but nothing had opened his mind to the Truth.
+I will tell you a story about a saint named Pattinatar.
+He was a very rich man who had made a lot of money from shipping and other businesses.
+He had seen many saints and sages and had studied a lot, but nothing had opened his mind to the Truth.
 He repeated his mantra regularly, performed religious rituals, did all the spiritual practices, but wisdom didn’t dawn in him.
-One day he asked his son, Patinatar, to take his ship and go buy some merchandise.
-Patinatar went to an island and saw the poor people there.
-He spent all the money, millions of dollars, on helping these people.
-Patinatar realized that he couldn’t go home with an empty ship, so he filled the entire ship with cow dung cakes, which were probably worth a hundred dollars or less.
-Then he sailed home.

-As soon as the boat arrived, some of the boatmen ran to the father and told him, “Your son has gone crazy.
+When the boat arrived, some of the boatmen ran to Pattinathar and told him, “Your son has gone crazy.
 He spent all of your money, and all he came back with is cow dung.”
-The father was so upset that he didn’t even want to see his son.
-When Patinatar arrived at the house, his father was not even there to greet him.
+Pattinathar was so upset that he did not even want to see his son.

 Realization can dawn with the smallest thing.
-It doesn’t have to be a big blow.
+It does not have to be a big blow.
 That trifling thing is what you call the final straw.
-Wisdom dawns that way.
-At any moment, anything could be the last straw for you.
-Then you are enlightened.
-Until then, you are still preparing yourself.
+At any moment, anything could be that last straw for you.
+Until then, you are simply preparing yourself.
 You are getting ready for that moment.